 I wrote a children’s book ya’ll!

 Along with my specialty in fashion and design psychology, I also have a background in child development and trauma.
-Trulery’s tagline—where psychology inspires style, refers to more than just fashion and interiors.
+Trulery’s tagline—refine your style with psychology, refers to more than just fashion and interiors.
 Style is the way we present our creativity.
 So one of my favorite things to do is write entertaining stories for children that address their social-emotional development.
 Like fashion and design psychology, its another way to use creativity to support mental health and well-being.

 Where the Lost Things Go—According to a Big Girl is centered around an imaginative, independent girl who loses her gold, sparkly shoe right before her birthday.
 Many children (and adults too) can relate to the main character’s struggle with learning to cope when things do not go their way.

 The book blends my expertise in child development and passion for clothing.
-Purchase the book here or here and be sure to leave a review.
+Purchase the book below or on Amazon and be sure to leave a review.
 Also read my extra tips for parents below!

 Note to Parents: